-Do not adjust federal income tax withholding for quarters in previous years unless you do it to correct AUTION an administrative error.
+Do not adjust federal income tax withholding for quarters in previous years unless you do it to correct CAUTION an administrative error.
 An administrative error happened if the amount you entered on Form 941 was not the same amount you actually withheld.
 For example, when the total amount of federal income tax actually withheld was not reported correctly on Form 941 because of a mathematical or transposition error, the difference is an administrative error.
-The administrative error adjustment corrects the amounts reported on the Form 941 to agree with the amount actually withheld from the employee.
-Remember to attach an explanation for the adjustment.
+The administrative error adjustment corrects the amounts reported on Form 941 to agree with the amount actually withheld from the employee.
+Remember to attach an explanation of the adjustment.

 7e.
-Prior quarters' social security and Medicare taxes.
+Prior guarters' social security and Medicare taxes.
 Enter adjustments for prior quarters' social security and Medicare taxes.
 For example, if you made a mistake when reporting social security and Medicare taxes on previously filed Forms 941, adjust it here.
 If you need to report both an underpayment and an overpayment, show only the net difference.

-If you are adjusting an employee's social security wages, social security tips, or Medicare wages and tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax Statement, and Form W-3c,
+If you are adjusting an employee's social security TIP wages, social security tips, or Medicare wages and tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax Statement, and Form W-3c, Transmittal of Corrected Wage and Tax Statements.

-Transmittal of Corrected Wage and Tax Statements.
+7f and 7g.
+Special additions to federal income tax and Special additions to social security and Medicare.
+These lines are reserved for employers with special circumstances.
+Use these lines only if the IRS has sent you a notice instructing you to do so.
+You must attach Form 941c explaining the tax increase.

-- 7f.
-Special additions to federal income tax.
-This line is reserved for employers with special circumstances.
-Use this line only if the IRS has sent you a notice instructing you to do so.
-You must attach Form 941c explaining the tax increase. - 7g.
-Special additions to social security and Medicare.
-This line is reserved for employers with special circumstances.
-Use this line only if the IRS has sent you a notice instructing you to do so.
-You must attach Form 941c explaining the tax increase. - 7h.
+7h.
 TOTAL ADJUSTMENTS.
 Combine all adjustments shown on lines 7a through 7g and enter the result here.

-Total Taxes After Adjustments
+8. Total Taxes After Adjustments